 Basically, they tend to produce more nutritious castings if they get a well-balanced diet.
 But avoid giving them meat or dairy which often attracts bad bacteria.
 Also, make sure they don’t run out of fresh food to consume.
 A good rule of thumb is to provide a pound of scraps to a pound of worms.

 Depending on the size of the container and the number of worms, we can harvest the castings every two months.

 We can use the castings right away or store it for the next growing season.
 But don’t be disappointed if we extract only a handful from the bin.
 In favorable conditions, the worms multiply rapidly and will make more castings if we provide them enough food.

 To use, simply mix the castings with the compost or use it as a side dressing for an indoor plant.
 We can also use the “worm tea” by watering it to plants that need a boost.
 Whichever way we use them, we can expect to see satisfying results.

-Using Worm Castings
+Final Thoughts on Using Worm Castings